 Etosha National Park is full of game, and is an especially good area to see Black Rhinoceros.
-After Etosha we head into an incredibly bird-diverse tropical corner of Namibia, the Caprivi Strip, and the adjacent panhandle of the Okavango Delta, which falls just within the borders of Botswana.
+After Etosha, we head into an incredibly bird-diverse tropical corner of Namibia, the Kavango East and Zambezi Regions (formerly the Caprivi Strip), and the adjacent panhandle of the Okavango Delta, which falls just within the borders of Botswana.
 The magnificent wetlands and woodlands in these parts support Pel's Fishing Owl (this is the world's most reliable place for this monster), White-backed Night Heron, Slaty Egret, Southern Carmine Bee-eater, and literally hundreds of other species, a rather large proportion of them spectacular.
-Finally, we bird around Livingstone in Zambia (with a brief foray to view Victoria Falls from the Zimbabwean side) for yet another rich assemblage of birds.
+Finally, we bird around the impressive Victoria Falls for yet another rich assemblage of birds.

 This birding tour covers a vast area and a huge range of habitats, from the coastal deserts to the land of big rivers.
 While Namibian distances are large, we minimize driving time and maximize birding time by starting in Walvis Bay, Namibia, and ending in Victoria Falls, Zimbabwe.
 This tour can be combined with our premium Comprehensive Subtropical/Eastern South Africa Birding Tour which precedes this tour, for a 35-day Southern African adventure and even, preceding that, our Best of Cape Town and Beyond Birding Tour for an even longer, 42-day Southern African mega tour.
 Another possibility is to combine it with our Best of Madagascar: 14-day Birding and Wildlife tour.
 Itinerary (18 days, 17 nights) Day 1.
 Arrival in Walvis Bay and coastal desert birding Our birding guide fetches you from Walvis Bay airport, and we immediately start birding.
 The first site we usually visit is the picturesque red sand dune habitat across a (usually) dry riverbed around the village of Rooibank, right in the middle of the Namib Desert.
-Namibia's sole endemic, Dune Lark, is the main target here, but we often also find the almost pure-white desert form of Tractrac Chat.
-Our accommodation for two nights is at a place where one can sometimes literally see thousands of Flamingos (usually about half-half Greater and Lesser), migratory shorebirds from Eurasia.
-Great White Pelican, and all the rest.
+A Namibian nearendemic, Dune Lark (formerly a Namibian endemic until it was lumped with Barlow's Lark which also occurs in South Africa), is the main target here, but we often also find the almost purewhite desert form of Tractrac Chat.
+Our accommodation for two nights is at a place where one can sometimes literally see thousands of flamingos (usually about half-half Greater and Lesser Flamingos), migratory shorebirds from Eurasia, Great White Pelican, and all the rest.
 Overnight: Lagoon Loge, Walvis Bay